HunterKane/Disaster-Response-Project-/README.md

 <a name="acknowledgement"></a>
 ## Acknowledgements

-This project could not have been completed wihtout the collboration of these two contributors:
+This project could not have been completed without the collaboration of these two contributors:

 * [Udacity](https://www.udacity.com/) for providing the learning platform.
 * [Figure Eight](https://www.figure-eight.com/) for providing the relevant dataset